Neofonie/eslint-config-ebay/README.md

 1. `npm install --save-dev eslint-config-neofonie eslint`
 2. add `"extends": "neofonie/legacy"` to your .eslintrc

+### eslint-config-neofonie/legendary
+Lints according to our current rules at Neofonie

+1. `npm install --save-dev eslint-config-neofonie eslint`
+2. add `"extends": "neofonie/legendary"` to your .eslintrc

 ## IDE Integration
 Install the ESLint validator plugin in your favorite text editor.
 Next step is to point the eslint [config](http://eslint.org/docs/user-guide/configuring) to the rules in [this](https://github.com/neofonie/eslint-config-neofonie) repo.
 To do that, clone the repo